qiyangduan/kandbox_planner/README.md

 ## Online Demo
-> This is a demo to dispatch services in London area.
+> This is a demo to dispatch services in London area (TO be done).

 + Address：[https://planner.kandbox.com](https://planner.kandbox.com)
 + username：demo
 + password：Demo1234

 Features